 - Simulation in 1d, 2d, 3d, and cylindrical coordinates.

 - Distributed memory parallelism on any system supporting the MPI standard.
-Portable to any Unix-like system such as Linux and macOS.
+Portable to any Unix-like operating system such as Linux and MacOS.

 - Arbitrary anisotropic electric permittivity ε and magnetic permeability μ, along with dispersive ε(ω) and μ(ω) including loss/gain and nonlinear (Kerr & Pockels) dielectric and magnetic materials, and electric/magnetic conductivities σ.